api3dao/oev-docs/docs/oev/overview/oev-network.md

 [protocol fee](/oev/searchers/oev-searching.md#collateral-and-protocol-fee) is
 deducted.

-The contract is designed to work together with an off-chain component that can enforce particular data encodings.
-This allows for great flexibility and an easier migration process in case of an upgrade.
+The contract is designed to work together with an off-chain component that processes the auctions and provides the update signature to the winner.

-This contract is the key component that powers OEV auctions.
+This contract is the key component that powers these auctions.
 This includes the
 following:

 1. Deposit and withdraw collateral